MitchellZufelt/MitchellZufelt/README.md

 - 👋 Hi, I’m @MitchellZufelt
 - 👀 I’m interested in using data and econometric methods to study public policy.
 - 🌱 I’m skilled in R, SQL, STATA, and LaTeX, and I'm getting to know Python.
 - 📫 Please reach out!
-Email: mitchellzufelt@gmail.com
+Email: mzufelt@uchicago.edu

 <!---
 MitchellZufelt/MitchellZufelt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.